-If you are renting out fully furnished property, then you can also add landlord content insurance to the standard policy.
+If you are renting out a fully furnished property, then you can also add landlord content insurance to the standard policy.
 This will cover practically everything in a property, including furniture, electronics, and fixtures.

 There are two types of landlord contents insurance: standard and accidental.

 Under standard coverage, you will be covered for any damage due to wear and tear.
-Under accidental coverage, in addition to wear and tear, you will also be covered for theft and damages caused by a tenant.
+Under accidental coverage, in addition, to wear and tear, you will also be covered for theft and damages caused by a tenant.

 When purchasing landlord insurance, you want to select a policy that adequately covers your needs.
 However, that does not mean you need to choose the most expensive policy.
 There are several ways to reduce the cost of insurance: